Lucretia Garfield: Later life and death

 Garfield organized her husband's public funeral and the creation of his tomb in Lake View Cemetery.
 She was financially secure as a widow.
 In addition to an annual $5,000 pension granted by Congress, Cyrus W. Field saw to the creation of a donation drive for her and her children that accumulated a large sum of money.
 (Note: The sum has alternatively been reported as $300,000 or $360,000.)
 Despite this wealth, she continued to live economically.

 Over the following years, Garfield worked to preserve records of her husband's presidency and his legacy.
 She worked with historian Theodore Clarke Smith to organize her husband's papers and to document her own memories of the presidency.
 In 1885, she oversaw the construction of a library on her Ohio property to house all of her husband's books and presidential documents.
 This came to be recognized as the first presidential library.

 In her old age, Garfield found a winter home in South Pasadena, California.
 She became a prominent member of the community, and she attended the first Rose Parade.
 When World War I began, she carried out volunteer work each day with the Pasadena Red Cross war committee.
 When Theodore Roosevelt became president, Garfield became a supporter of his progressivism.
 In 1916, she supported Democrat Woodrow Wilson for president.
-Garfield died of pneumonia at her winter home in South Pasadena, California, on March 13, 1918, and was buried with her husband in Lake View Cemetery.
+Garfield died of pneumonia at her winter home in South Pasadena, on March 13, 1918, and was buried with her husband in Lake View Cemetery.